 When comparing individuals of the same age, sexually selected traits often exhibit disproportional growth — that is, for a given body size, sexually selected traits are often larger than expected in the largest individuals.
 Importantly, they compared the growth (or scaling) of the tusk to the scaling relationship between body size and a trait that is unlikely to have sexual functions.
 To do so, they used the tail of the narwhals, called the fluke.

 “We also predicted that if the narwhal tusk is sexually selected, we expect greater variation in tusk length compared to the variation in fluke width,” said Graham.
-This is because many sexual traits are highly sensitive to nutrient and body condition, such that only the biggest and strongest individuals can afford the energy to produce extremely large traits.
+This is because many sexual traits are highly sensitive to nutrients and body conditions, such that only the biggest and strongest individuals can afford the energy to produce extremely large traits.

-According to Graham, they found that male tusks can have over 4-fold variation in tusk length (the same body size males can have tusks ranging from 1.5-feet to 8.2-feet) long.
-However, the fluke hardly varies at all, ranging from 1.5-feet to 3-feet long within individuals of the same body size.
+According to Graham, they found that male tusks can have over 4-fold variation in tusk length (the same body size males can have tusks ranging from 1.5 feet or 0.5 meters to 8.2 feet or 2.5 meters) long.
+However, the fluke hardly varies at all, ranging from 1.5 feet to 3 feet (0.5 to 0.9 meters) long within individuals of the same body size.
 They also found disproportional growth in the tusk compared to the fluke.
 Based on the disproportional growth and large variation in tusk length they found, they have provided the best evidence to date that narwhal tusks are indeed sexually selected.

 And if only the highest quality males produce and adorn the largest tusks, then the tusk likely serves as an honest signal of quality to females or males.

 Graham hopes that future researchers will use aerial and aquatic drones to provide concrete evidence of the tusk function in nature and elucidate the tusks’ exact role as either an aggressive weapon, a sexual signal, or both.